asharma567/anomaly-detection-exercise/jog.md

 We can also try a slightly more sophisticated approach when we know the type of data generating process (people).
 We will look at page views for this part of the exercise (since API access is most likely programmatic and may not be governed by a distribution)

 1. Using the same dataset (`data/access.csv`) will will look at the 'page-views' column.
-Plot this?
+Plot this.

 2. Are there any interesting patterns you can ascertain?
 Plot a few moving averages (with varying window lengths) on the plot.